NSW Junior Doctors class action

 If you are a group member in the class action, and you would like to be kept updated about its progress, we encourage you to register.
 Please be assured that, if you choose to register, we will not disclose your identity to any third party, including the NSW Ministry of Health, without your permission.

-Copies of other key documents in the class action, including the statement of claim and defence, are available on the NSW Supreme Court’s website here.
+Copies of key documents in the class action, including the amended statement of claim and defence, are available on the NSW Supreme Court’s website here.

 Am I eligible to register for the NSW Junior Doctors class action?